-Cedar and sage for positive energy
+Cedar and Sage for positive energy

 “Cedar and Sage drive out negative energies, spirits and influences,” says Dan.
 “They have been traditionally used as a smudge to purify people and places before any sacred ceremony.
 They both help with creating a meditative and relaxing space.”

-“The smoke can aggravate or irritate those with respiratory problems and COPD,” she says.
+If you’re thinking about burning incense for meditation and prayer, heed Vidya’s advice: “The smoke can aggravate or irritate those with respiratory problems and COPD,” she says.
 “So it is better to avoid lighting an incense stick/cone near someone like that.
 Some people develop a headache from prolonged exposure to smoke.”